maxshafer/shafer-research-group/content/authors/Neotre/_index.md

 ---
 # Display name
-title: T. moorii
+title: N. tretocephalus

 # Username (this should match the folder name)
 authors:
-  - fish4
+  - Neotre

 # Is this the primary user of the site?
 superuser: false